-The Compensation Committee is a standing committee of the Board.
-The current members of the Compensation Committee are Mr. João Carlos de Nóbrega Pecego (Chair), Mr. José Alberto Garzón and Mr. Javier González Fraga.
+The Compensation Committee is a standing Committee of the Board.
+According to its Charter, the Compensation Committee must be comprised of at least three directors.
+The current members of the Compensation Committee are Mr. João Carlos de Nóbrega Pecego (Chair), Ms. Alexandra M. Aguirre, Ms. Isela Costantini, Mr. José Alberto Garzón and Mr. Eduardo Hecker.

 The Charter of the Compensation Committee requires that all members of the Committee be independent directors.
 No member of the Compensation Committee can be an employee of the Bank.
 The Board has determined that all members of the Compensation Committee are independent under the terms defined by applicable laws and regulations, including rules promulgated by the SEC under the Sarbanes-Oxley Act, Section 303A of the Manual for Companies listed on the NYSE, and Rule No. 05-2011 as amended by Rule 05-2014 of the Superintendency of Banks of Panama.
-The Compensation Committee charter requires the committee to meet at least five times per year.
-During the fiscal year ended December 31, 2019, the Compensation Committee held five meetings.
+The Compensation Committee charter requires the Committee to meet at least five times per year.
+During the fiscal year ended December 31, 2020, the Compensation Committee held six meetings.

-The Compensation Committee's primary responsibilities are to assist the Board by: identifying candidates to become Board members and recommending nominees for the annual meetings of shareholders; making recommendations to the Board concerning candidates for Chief Executive Officer and counseling on succession planning for executive officers; recommending compensation for Board members and committee members, including cash and equity compensation; recommending compensation policies for executive officers and employees of the Bank, including cash and equity compensation, policies for senior management and employee benefit programs and plans; reviewing and recommending changes to the Bank's Code of Ethics; and advising executive officers on issues related to the Bank's personnel.
-Additionally, this committee submits recommendations on issues related to improving the Bank's operating model and evaluates and proposes technology and communications strategic plans.
+The Compensation Committee's primary responsibilities are to assist the Board by: identifying candidates to become Board members and recommending nominees for the annual meetings of shareholders; making recommendations to the Board concerning candidates for Chief Executive Officer and counseling on succession planning for executive officers; recommending compensation for Board members and Committee members, including cash and equity compensation; recommending compensation policies for executive officers and employees of the Bank, including cash and equity compensation, policies for senior management and employee benefit programs and plans; reviewing and recommending changes to the Bank's Code of Ethics; and advising executive officers on issues related to the Bank's personnel.
+Additionally, this Committee submits recommendations on issues related to improving the Bank's operating model and evaluates and proposes technology and communications strategic plans.
+Further, the Compensation Committee is responsible for promoting continued improvement in the Bank's corporate governance and verifying compliance with all applicable policies.

-The Compensation Committee will consider qualified director candidates recommended by shareholders.
-All director candidates will be evaluated in the same manner regardless of how they are recommended, including recommendations by shareholders.
-For the current director nominees, the Committee considers candidate qualifications and other factors, including, but not limited to, diversity in background and experience, industry knowledge, educational level and the needs of the Bank.
+The Compensation Committee considers qualified director candidates recommended by shareholders.
+All director candidates are evaluated in the same manner regardless of how they are recommended, including recommendations by shareholders.
+For the current director nominees, the Committee considered candidate qualifications and other factors, including, but not limited to, diversity in background and experience, industry knowledge, educational level and the needs of the Bank.
 Shareholders can mail any recommendations and an explanation of the qualifications of the candidates to the Secretary of the Bank at Torre V, Business Park, P.O.
 Box 0819-08730, Panama City, Republic of Panama.